 1. Bodie Island Lighthouse

-Located at at the northern end of Cape Hatteras in the Outer Banks Bodie Island Lighthouse has quite the history.
+Located at the northern end of Cape Hatteras in the Outer BanksBodie Island Lighthouse has quite the history.
 The current lighthouse is the third one at this location.
 Read the storied history of the first two here.

-Open from late April until early October you can climb the 214 steps to the top.
-The former keepers house is now a Visitors Center.
-A must see if you are vacationing at Nags Head.
+Open from late April until early October, you can climb the 214 steps to the top.
+The former keeper’s house is now a visitors’ center.
+A must-see if you are vacationing at Nags Head.

 2. Currituck Beach Lighthouse

 North Carolina’s northernmost lighthouse dates back to 1875.
-Located at Corolla which is a vacation destination loaded with beach cottages ready to rent for those seeking a quiet beach getaway without all the fuss.
+Located at Corolla, which is a vacation destination loaded with beach cottages ready to rent for those seeking a quiet beach getaway without all the fuss.

 Climb 241 steps of the 158 foot tall brick lighthouse from March until late November.

-Also see 13 Best Small Towns in North Carolina To Visit
+Also see 13 Best Small Towns in North Carolina to Visit

 3. Cape Hatteras Lighthouse